cartogram/forest-for-the-asts/slides.md

 ![Next js examples on github](images/nextjs-examples-github.png)

-Note: Create-x scripts such as create-react-app or create-next-app are the current defacto standard for project bootstrapping, but many of these are currently quite limited to cloning a template directory.
+Note: Create-x scripts such as create-react-app or create-next-app are pretty standard for project bootstrapping, but many of these are currently quite limited to cloning a template directory.
 This is not ideal as it doesn't provide much in the way of configurations and every new configuration comes with the maintenance overhead of a completely new template, and likely a lot of duplicate code.

 And the chances that any defaults within these templates will be configured exactly to your preferences is highly unlikely.
 You might want to add tailwind or styled components or storybook or you might install your own internal library.